Glasgow Art Club

-Glasgow Art Club is a club in Glasgow for artists and non-artists interested in creating art and the enjoyment of art - all illustrative arts, sculptures, poetry, prose, plays, music, song, choreography and dance.
+Situated in a major category A-listed building, Glasgow Art Club is a club in Glasgow for artists and non-artists interested in creating art and in the enjoyment of art - all illustrative arts, sculptures, poetry, prose, plays, music, song, choreography and dance.
 To advance, promote and encourage the arts in all forms.

-It has ranges of exhibitions, events and concerts, open to the public for their enjoyment; and, subject to club events, a number of its rooms are available as venues for social occasions.
+It has ranges of exhibitions, events and concerts, open to the public for their enjoyment; and the Galleries and a number of rooms are available as venues for social occasions.